Create a Teaching Garden with David Sobel’s 7 Design Principles for Children and Nature

 Do you include activities that require map making?
 Does your Outdoor Classroom and/or Backyard Teaching Garden have a scavenger hunt?
 Home-made stepping stones?
 Do you have activities that have children following directions, seeking and finding, and sequencing and ordering of events?

 Sobe notes, ” Almost everyone remembers a fort, den, treehouse, or hidden corner in the back of a closet.
 Especially between ages eight and eleven, children like to find and create places where they can hideaway and retreat into their own found or constructed spaces.”

 Does your Outdoor Classroom and/or Backyard Teaching Garden have places for children to retreat?
 Can children build their own dens?
 Is this a place where children can write quietly?
 Sunflower House?
 Tee Pee Garden?
 Gathering Place?

 Principle 6: Small Worlds

 Sobel notes,” From sandboxes to dollhouses to model train sets, children love to create miniature worlds that they can play inside of.
 Through creating miniature representations of ecosystems, or neighborhoods, we help children conceptually grasp the big picture.
 The creation of small worlds provides a concrete vehicle for understanding abstract ideas.”

 Principle 7: Hunting and Gathering

 Now I want to hear from you.
-Do you have any of David Sobel’s Children and Nature Principles in your Outdoor Classroom and/or Backyard Teaching Garden?
-If so, which one’s?
+Do you have any of David Sobel’s 7 Principles for Children and Nature in your Outdoor Classroom and/or Backyard Teaching Garden?
+If so, which ones?
 Do you have a favorite principle?
 Share in the comments below and join the conversation with our Outdoor Classrooms Facebook group HERE.